danibishop/danibishop.github.io/_posts/2022-11-24-en-an-agile-budgeting-proposal-part-III.md

 Anyhow, under this constraints there is no benefit on delivering early, so the provider will keep value hostage to ensure the next payment.
 This is a waste of time and money for everybody.
 Again.

+## A really good talk about this

+Here you have a talk from AgileIndia 2015 by [Evan Leybourn](https://theagiledirector.com/about/) about managing Agile projects.
+It is worth watching.
+A couple of times.

+{% include youtubePlayer.html id="Btz-D84UXw4" %}

 ## TODO (for the series)
 * [ ] Add all examples
 * [ ] Add references